Browne Review: Vote on maximum tuition fees

 The Parliamentary vote on increasing the maximum tuition fees was held on 9 December 2010, following a week of protests.
 The Labour Party opposed the fee increase and Conservatives mostly agreed.
 Liberal Democrats MPs voted both ways, with 28 voting for, 21 against and 8 not voting.
 Liberal Democrat ministers voted for the change; Jenny Willott and Mike Crockart resigned as PPS to vote against the increase.
 Deputy leader of the Liberal Democrats Simon Hughes abstained.

-The Conservative–Liberal Democrat coalition agreement states that "If the response of the Government to Lord Browne’s report is one that Liberal Democrats cannot accept, then arrangements will be made to enable Liberal Democrat MPs to abstain in any vote". and Liberal Democrat leader Nick Clegg considered a mass abstention of the Liberal Democrat party on the issue in order to prevent a three-way split within the party.
+The Conservative–Liberal Democrat coalition agreement states that "If the response of the Government to Lord Browne's report is one that Liberal Democrats cannot accept, then arrangements will be made to enable Liberal Democrat MPs to abstain in any vote". and Liberal Democrat leader Nick Clegg considered a mass abstention of the Liberal Democrat party on the issue in order to prevent a three-way split within the party.

 The minister responsible for the proposals was Business Secretary and Liberal Democrat Vince Cable.
 Cable gave a number of contradictory accounts of whether he would vote in favour or abstain from voting.

+Protests against the proposals

+On 10 November 2010, students staged the first in a series of marches to demonstrate against the proposed increase in the rise in tuition fees.
+The demonstrations in London received negative publicity after a group of protesters attacked the Conservative party headquarters.
+The National Union of Students, who had staged the protests, condemned the violence as "despicable" with union president Aaron Porter saying "this was not part of our plan".
+Protests continued on 24 November 2010 with the National Campaign Against Fees and Cuts (NCAFC) organising a mass national walk out of education and protest.
+On 30 November 2010 further protests were held in London with demonstrators congregating in Trafalgar Square as well as in other cities around the UK.
+The protests in London resulted in 153 arrests and with the National Campaign Against Fees and Cuts accusing the police of pre-emptively "blocking" the protest route and so keeping them in the square.
+The police replied that they never had "any intention to contain the protesters."
+On 9 December 2010, the day of the House of Commons vote on whether to approve measures which could see the rise in tuition fees, further demonstrations were held in London.
+The protests, this time policed by 2800 officers, saw tensions running high and angry scenes as the debate on the proposals was discussed in the Commons.